JieRen98/JieRen98.github.io/_pages/about.md

 News
 ------

-[February 2024] I received the internship offer on HPC and Networking of NVIDIA Research.
+[February 2024] I received the internship offer on HPC and Networking from NVIDIA Research.

 [January 2024] I was invited to serve as the AD/AE Reproducibility Committee member of the International Conference for High Performance Computing, Networking, Storage, and Analysis (SC) 2024.